Last updated January 2025; effective from January 2025

 If you are an EU user then you also have the option to communicate with our EU Data Rep for any issues or to exercise your rights.
 Please see the section about our EU Data Rep.

-If you are using Spill through one of our team plans (accessed via Slack and MS Teams) and you accept the invite and onboard onto Spill, we will collect your confirmation that you have accepted our Terms of Use and read this Privacy Notice, and that you consent to Spill processing your health data as explained herein.
+If you are using Spill via the Slack or MS Teams Spill apps and you accept the invite and onboard onto Spill, we will collect your confirmation that you have accepted our Terms of Use and read this Privacy Notice.

 When sessions are charged on a pay-as-you-go basis, you may be the only person at your company using Spill.
 We will therefore have to share data on your usage with the person who bought Spill for you.
 That means that whilst the content of therapy sessions remain completely confidential, your admin sees the bill and therefore will know when you start therapy, how many sessions through you are and when you finish.
 We remind you of this immediately after you sign up and ask that you agree to it before moving into the booking and message sending service.